tovrstra/depix/README.md

 Work flow
 =========

-1. If the plot is part of a pdf, use pdfimages to extract the figures from the pdf as '.pbm' files.
-One can also use evince to extract bitmaps from a PDF: right click on the image and "save image as".)
+1. If the plot is part of a pdf, use ``pdfimages`` to extract the figures from the PDF as ``.pbm`` files.
+One can also use Evince to extract bitmaps from a PDF: right click on the image and "Save Image As ...".

-2. Open the image containing the plot with Gimp, crop it if needed and save the file as a '.png' file.
+2. Open the image containing the plot with Gimp, crop it if needed and save the file as a ``.png`` file.

-3. Open the '.png' file with Inkscape.
-Use the 'link' option to avoid large '.svg' files in one of the following steps.
+3. Open the ``.png`` file with Inkscape.
+Use the "link" option to avoid large ``.svg`` files in one of the following steps.

 4. Draw the x- and y-axis as two separate straight line segments, i.e. lines with only a beginning and end node.
 The accuracy of the extracted data will improve when these line